Harshad046/Whatsapp-Design-in-Java/README.md

 Maven

-H2 / MySQL (depending on your JPA config)
+H2 or MySQL (configurable)

-📣 Future Improvements
+6️⃣ Future Enhancements
-Add group chats
+Group chat functionality

-Integrate WebSocket for live updates
+Media (images, videos) support

-Add media (image/video) attachments
+WebSocket for live chat updates

-Enhance security with JWT
+JWT-based secure authentication

-🤝 Contributing
+7️⃣ Contributing
-Pull requests are welcome!
-Feel free to open an issue or submit a PR.
+Pull requests and suggestions are welcome.
+Please open an issue or submit a PR if you’d like to contribute!

-📄 License
+8️⃣ License
 This project is licensed under the MIT License.